Planning Your Wedding & Some Tips

 - Get blood tests and health certificate.

 - Finalize your menu, beverages, and alcohol order.
 Ask caterer if they count on ten percent of people not showing.
 If they say yes, give them actual count.
-If they say no or if you are having a buffet, it is around five to ten percent that have RSVPed to attend that do not show.
+If they say no or if you are having a buffet, it is usually around five to ten percent that have RSVPed to attend that do not show.
 Take that into consideration when giving numbers.
 You can also negotiate with caterer and discuss with them about their experience.

 - Make a seating chart if you are using one.
 Most guests appreciate knowing they have a seat reserved for them, so consider seating everyone.
 A seating chart also helps keep track of RSVP returns.
 An extra note on the RSVP cards now say there will not be a seat for a guest if they show up without returning the RSVP.
 You can decide if you need that on the card.
 Place cards with names and table numbers are a nice alternative for a seating chart.
 They are less stressful as the chart usually has to be printed or made just before the reception so it is up to date.

 - Favors?
 Not mandatory.